berjcode/snakegame/README.md

 # snakegame

 A Basic Level Application...
 Development will continue.
+Turkish comment lines are included.